Radu IV the Great

-Radu IV the Great (Radu cel Mare), (1467 – 23 April 1508) was a Voivode (Prince) of Wallachia from September 1495 to April 1508.
+Radu IV the Great (Radu cel Mare; 1467 – 23 April 1508) was a Voivode (Prince) of Wallachia from September 1495 to April 1508.

 Biography

 He succeeded his father, Vlad Călugărul, who was one of the three brothers to Vlad III the Impaler (Vlad Țepeș).
-He was married to Princess Catalina Crnojević of Zeta (sometimes spelled as Katarina or Jekaterina), member of the House of Crnojević, the daughter of Đurađ Crnojević his wife, an unknown woman from the Mocenigo family of Venice.
-The marriage was arranged by her uncle Ivan Crnojević, Prince of Zeta after her father's death.
+He was married to Princess Catalina Crnojević of Zeta (sometimes spelled as Katarina or Jekaterina), member of the House of Crnojević, the daughter of Ivan Crnojević and his wife Voisava Arianiti.
 Radu was succeeded by his first cousin Mihnea cel Rău, son to his uncle Vlad Țepeș.

 Reign

 Radu the Great, the son of Vlad the Monk, received a select education and was designated heir to the throne since his father's time.
 Ascending the throne in 1495, he was mature, married to Lady Catalina and had several children.
 His reign was a peaceful one, focused on internal organization, supporting the Church and culture, without major wars.
-The exception was the conflict in 1507 with Bogdan III of Moldavia, generated by Radu's support for a pretender to the throne; the dispute ended with the mediation of Maxim Brancović, future metropolitan of Wallachia.
+The exception was the conflict in 1506 with Bogdan III of Moldavia, generated by Radu's support for a pretender to the throne; the dispute ended with the mediation of Maxim Brancović, future metropolitan of Wallachia.

 During the time of Radu the Great, the boyars were trying to limit the princely authority through Ottoman support, which is why the voivode approached the Craiovești family, offering them privileges.
 In 1507, he brought to Târgoviște the Serbian hieromonk Macarie, who printed the first book on Romanian territory here – the Liturgy (1508), making Târgoviște an important printing center in southeastern Europe.
 At the same time, Radu fortified the city and erected large religious buildings: the Dealu Monastery and the new headquarters of the Metropolitanate, later completed by Neagoe Basarab.

-Intoducing printing press to Wallachia
+Introducing printing press to Wallachia

 He is credited, along with Church officials, for introducing the printing press to Wallachia at the beginning of the 16th century.
 His wife's family first founded Crnojević printing house in which the first book in the Cyrillic script of Church Slavonic among South Slavs was printed back in 1494.